Carcanmadcarlan: Topography

 Known in the past for its vast timberlands and, for the present, with its over six thousand hectares of government-irrigated lands, it has seawaters in the east, mountains in the west, north and south.
 The plains have navigable rivers known as Carac-an, Union, Cantilan, Consuelo, Benoni, Bun-ot, Adlayan, Lancogue and some smaller ones.
 The extent of creeks and wetlands or lowlands and swamps were main landmarks and features of its old topography.
 The conversions and developments of the lowlands into rice paddies began in the 18th century when the friars were stationed therein.
 Those rivers and creeks that were developed fishponds did not begin earlier than the first of the 20th century.

 This narrative history and other information was taken from the benevolent book of Mr. Eulogio Eleazar published 1980 entitled History of Cantilan.

 Climate

-Carcanmadcarlan, like the whole island of Mindanao is considered having a tropical climate, with an average monthly precipitation of 257,2 mm (10,13 inches).
-However, its wettest season fall between the months of November until March.
-Dry season start between April to September with brief afternoon showers and thunderstorms locally called sobasco.
+Carcanmadcarlan, like the whole island of Mindanao, is considered to have a tropical climate, with an average monthly precipitation of 257,2 mm (10,13 inches).
+Its wettest season is November to March; its dry season, characterized by brief afternoon showers and thunderstorms, runs from April to September.